linux-wpan/linux-wpan.github.io/contributing.md

 For kernel contributions to the ieee802514 and 6lowpan subsystems we follow the usual kernel development approach.
-In a nutshell you would write a patch, send it to the development mailing list via git send-email, wait for review and feedback, re-spin if necesassary and wait for the patch to be applied to one of our git trees.
+In a nutshell you would write a patch, send it to the development mailing list via git send-email, wait for review and feedback, re-spin if necessary and wait for the patch to be applied to one of our git trees.

 We run two different git trees.
 One for bugfixes which should go directly into